-9.1.1 In a Road Network Setting A road network is essentially a directed graph, where a node is an intersection and an edge denotes a road segment.
+9.1.1.
+In a Road Network Setting.
+A road network is essentially a directed graph, where a node is an intersection and an edge denotes a road segment.
 Consequently, the most intuitive approach to turning trajectories into a graph is to project trajectories onto a road network.
 We can then calculate some weights, such as speed and traffic volume, for the edges based on the projected trajectories.
-Later, given the weighted graph, we can find the most-likely route (traveled by people) between a few query points [134], identify the most popular route between a source and a destination [64], detect traffic anomalies [76], and update maps automatically.
+Later, given the weighted graph, we can find the most likely route (traveled by people) between a few query points [Zheng et al. 2012a], identify the most popular route between a source and a destination [Luo et al. 2013], detect traffic anomalies [Pan et al. 2013], and update maps automatically.

 The second approach is to build a landmark graph.
-For example, Yuan and Zheng et al. [125][124] proposed an intelligent driving direction system, entitled T-Drive, based on the GPS trajectories generated by a large number of taxicabs.
-After the map matching process, T-Drive regards the top k road segments frequently traversed by taxicabs as landmark nodes (i.e. the red points shown in Figure 19 A).
+For example, Yuan et al. [2013a, 2011a] proposed an intelligent driving direction system, entitled T-Drive, based on the GPS trajectories generated by a large number of taxicabs.
+After the map-matching process, T-Drive regards the top-k road segments frequently traversed by taxicabs as landmark nodes (i.e., the red points shown in Figure 19(a)).
 The trajectories traversing two landmarks consecutively are aggregated into a landmark edge (denoted by a blue line), being used to estimate the travel time between two landmarks.
 A two-stage routing algorithm is proposed to find the fastest driving path.
 The algorithm first searches the landmark graph for a rough route (represented by a sequence of landmarks), and then finds a detailed route connecting consecutive landmarks on the original road network.